 This is a milestone in your son’s life, and a milestone in the life of your family.

 You can once again be the life-giver your son needs you to be!

 To help give you a balanced perspective of what to expect, and what I have attempted to convey above, I have asked my beautiful wife Melissa to offer you some timely words of encouragement… from one Mother to another.

 Here’s what she has to say… A Letter to a Mother, from a Mother, regarding your son’s upcoming Rite of Passage.

-Please don’t be afraid to ask questions here of either myself, or Melissa.
+And please don’t be afraid of asking questions of either myself, or Melissa.